Chiral Pseudo Spin Liquids in Moire Heterostructures

 There are several possible candidate states once the system becomes insulating.
 Following the analysis of the previous section we can identify the phase for $U\geq 8.5t$ as a CSL~\cite{supp}.
 In particular, the state exhibits a fractional spin-Hall effect and shows the characteristic half-cylinder entanglement spectra.
 Although the $k_y=0$ state is higher in energy than the $k_y=\pi$ state for $U\geq 8.5t$, the edge theories of both states are in good agreement with the $SU(2)_1$ WZW model describing the boundary of the CSL.

 While the robust spin liquid is a universal feature of the large $U$ phase for both fluxes, the charge to spin liquid transitions are clearly distinct for $\nu_T=2$ and $\nu_T=3$.
 Most notably for $\nu_T=3$ the CSL appears already for much weaker interactions compared to $\nu_T=2$.
 This indicates that the charge liquid at $\nu_T=3$ is less stable, than the $\nu_T=2$ bilayer IQH state.
+A sketch of the expected phase boundaries is shown in Fig.~\ref{fig:1} c).
 This behaviour is reminiscent of the competition between Wigner crystals and Hall states in electron gases, where integer and fractional quantum Hall states extend further into the gapped crystalline phase than their gapless counterparts~\cite{Shayegan21,Smolenski2021}.

-\textbf{Signatures of layer pseudo spin.---} Potentially the biggest challenge in spin-liquid physics is to find experimental signatures for their existence.
-Many of the previously proposed detection schemes of electronic-spin liquid states ---such as a quantum thermal Hall effect---are readily generalized to layer-spin systems.
-However layer pseudo-spin has the additional advantage of being easier to manipulate and probe.
-Consequently one can start to think about completely novel detection schemes unique to the layer degree of freedom.
-One such example are counterflow measurements, which exhibit a quantized Hall response and arguably provide the most convincing evidence for the existence of a chiral layer-pseudo-spin liquid state~\cite{Vishwanath2021}.
-Sample inhomogeneity and the difficulty in electrical isolation of the two layers render such a measurement rather demanding.